Rach0613/img_processing/README.md

 ## Overview

 This project provides a **Graphical User Interface (GUI)** in MATLAB to demonstrate essential image processing techniques.
 Users can load images, apply filters, visualize transformations, and even capture live video for real-time edge detection.
-The GUI integrates MATLAB Image Processing Toolbox functions for an interactive and educational experience.
+The GUI integrates MATLAB Image Processing Toolbox functions for an interactive and experience.

 ---
 ## Features